wearespindle/flindt/README.rst

 At the moment this project a MVP (*Minimum Viable Product*) and is currently Docker-based only.

 However, the frontend can be run outside of Docker.
-You'll need to have Gulp, NPM and Node.JS installed.
+You'll need to have NPM and Node.JS installed.

 Contributing
 ============